-Strong, a Republican, was the representative for Kansas's 5th congressional district from 1931 to 1933.
+Strong was the representative for Kansas’s 5th congressional district and was a Republican.
+He served from 1931 to 1933.

 From May 1919 to Mar 1933, Strong missed 123 of 1,292 roll call votes, which is 9.5%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Dec 1921-Feb 1922||48||2||4.2%||7th|